 Kemner has led the Wildcats to two winning seasons in six years, including a pair of 22-win campaigns in 2013 and 2014.
-She has led the Wildcats to the postseason four of her five years, including the semifinals of the Heart of America Athletic Conference in 2014.
+She has led the Wildcats to the postseason four of her six years, including the semifinals of the Heart of America Athletic Conference in 2014.
 Kemner has an 85-101 overall record in her six seasons.
 Under Kemner, the Wildcats have gone from seven victories in 2011 to 17 in 2012 and 22 victories in 2014 and 2015.

 In Kemner's first six seasons, her teams have produced 21 Heart of America Athletic Conference all-league selections, including Kamrin Gold being named Player and Attacker of the Year in 2014.
 In addition, Casey Giovanazzi was named Setter of the Year in 2014 under Kemner's watch, and Gold earned All-America honors in 2013 (3rd team), 2014 (2nd team) and 2015 (honorable mention).

 Kemner also had 25 players named NAIA Scholar-Athletes and the program was named a NAIA Scholar-Team all six years that Kemner has been on the bench.
 The volleyball team posted the highest GPA among all athletic programs at Culver-Stockton in 2011, 2012, 2015, and 2016 finishing second in 2013 and 2014.